grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 1. Commit your changes.
 1. Push your changes to Github.
 1. Create a PR in Github.
+1. When writing the description for your PR, use [GitHub keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests#linking-a-pull-request-to-an-issue), for example "Fixes #1234", to link your pull request to the issue and take advantage of GitHub automation for status updates and closing resolved issues.
 1. Add the `type/docs` label.

    The docs build system automatically conducts a series of tests to ensure that the content doesn't conflict with other content in the docs repository.